School profile Verified 2 June 2026

 Pass mark note

-No single final offer score is published on the live 2027 page.
-The key threshold is progression into or through the top 300 after Round One, with Pupil Premium candidates in that group prioritised irrespective of where they live.
+No single final offer score is available for the 2027 round.
+The key threshold is progression into or through the top 300 after Round One; Pupil Premium candidates in that group are prioritised regardless of distance.

 A score-led admissions process applies, with a published local-priority category for candidates living within 3 miles of the school when they submit their local authority application.
 Equally ranked candidates are separated by Barnet straight-line distance.